AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

   * The action type (e.g., ADD, DELETE, EDIT, CLEAR)
   * Details of what was changed
   * Timestamp of when the action occurred
-* Read-only commands (like list, find, view, help, exit) are not logged.
+* Read-only commands (like list, view, help, exit) are not logged.
 * If no actions have been performed, displays "No audit log entries found."

 Examples: